Prof Patricia Owens

 Patricia Owens joined Sussex in 2011 after holding previous positions in London and Oxford (where she recieved a teaching excellence award).
 She was promoted to Professor in 2015.

-Her most recent book, Economy of Force: Counterinsurgency and the Historical Rise of the Social, was published in the Studies in International Relations series of Cambridge University Press in the summer of 2015.
-A special section of Security Dialogue will be dedicated to the book and The Disorder of Things will host a symposium later this year.
-Owens' first book, Between War and Politics: International Relations and the Thought of Hannah Arendt (Oxford, 2007) and was the subject of a roundtable in the journal International Politics.
+Her most recent book, Economy of Force: Counterinsurgency and the Historical Rise of the Social (Cambridge University Press, 2015) won the 2016 Susan Strange Prize for the Best Book in international studies, the 2016 International Studies Association Theory Section Best Book Award, and was Runner up for the 2016 Francesco Guicciardini Prize for Best Book in Historical International Relations.
+Owens' first book, Between War and Politics: International Relations and the Thought of Hannah Arendt (Oxford, 2007) was the subject of a roundtable in the journal International Politics.